-The Remuneration Committee will meet whenever convened by its Chairman, and must do so whenever the Board of Directors or its Chairman requires reports to be issued or resolutions to be adopted and always when deemed appropriate or necessary in order to carry out its functions correctly.
+The Remuneration Committee meets as often as necessary to fulfil its duties and can be convened by the Chairman, upon his own initiative or at the request of at least two members of the Remuneration Committee.
+The Remuneration Committee must also meet whenever the Board of Directors or its Chairman requires reports to be issued or resolutions to be adopted and always when deemed appropriate or necessary in order to carry out its functions correctly.